quixio/quix-streams/docs/quickstart.md

 ### Step 4.
 Running the Consumer

-Now that we have a topic with data, we may start consuming events and process them.
+Now that you have a topic with data, you may start consuming events and process them.
 Let's run the `consumer.py` to see the results:

 ```commandline